Decorated U.S. Army veteran became renowned historian, revered author

 D’Este won the 2011 Lifetime Achievement Award in military writing from the Pritzker Military Library in Chicago.
 The award recognizes a living author for a body of work that has profoundly enriched the public understanding of American military history.

-In 1995, D’Este joined W.E.B.
-Griffin in co-founding the William E. Colby Military Writers’ Symposium, now called the Norwich University Military Writers’ Symposium.
+In 1996, D’Este joined W.E.B.
+Griffin and Ed Tracy in co-founding the William E. Colby Military Writers’ Symposium, now called the Norwich University Military Writers’ Symposium.

 The Carlo D’Este ’58 Military History Award, a $1,000 prize created in D’Este’s honor, is awarded annually at the Military Writers’ Symposium to an outstanding undergraduate senior who is pursuing a history or military history major.